unknown-flowers/site/content/posts/love_letters.md

 interface for any kind of human interactions, a mask.
 It seems.
 So probably bowing is what they do at the funerals as well, maybe they even do this to newborn babies, who knows.
-And final bow for the deceased, who might bow too a final time to full-fill their part of the protocol.
+A final bow for the deceased, who might bow too a final time to full-fill their part of the protocol.
 I wouldn’t be surprised.
-So I buy a few beers and bow a few times as well.
-Then dissolve the worries, caused by this unexpected exile from time, to finally send them ashore with a detour through my bladder.
+So I buy a few beers and bow a few times, then dissolve the worries, caused by this unexpected exile from time, to finally send them ashore with a detour through my bladder.
 Give them a final bow and send them on a journey to the same unknown destination my schedule was taken to by the wind.
 The same destination time was abducted to.
-The same destination the erotic oranges, that 13were blown into the ocean, are heading towards, where even the juiciest fruits and the brightest colours will eventually have to go.
+The same destination the erotic oranges, that were blown into the ocean, are heading towards, where even the juiciest fruits and the brightest colours will eventually have to go.
 The same place where you might be waiting for me.